 Target demographics: low-income children in grades Pre-K through 8th grade

-Direct beneficiaries per year: 20,000 kids
+Direct beneficiaries per year: 27,000 kids

 Geographic areas served: New York City

-By providing quality music education to 20,000 students and building support within school communities, our programs: provide students with musical skills and knowledge; support growth in students' self-confidence and self-esteem; support improved achievement in other academic areas; support community involvement; and increase the capacity of partner schools to sustain music programs on their own so that the benefits of music education can continue beyond the life of ETM.
+By providing quality music education to close to 27,000 students and building support within school communities, our programs: provide students with musical skills and knowledge; support growth in students' self-confidence and self-esteem; support improved achievement in other academic areas; support community involvement; and increase the capacity of partner schools to sustain music programs on their own so that the benefits of music education can continue beyond the life of ETM.

 Last year, I saw a performance of students at a school in the Bronx.
 They performed for Joshua Bell.
 It was an experience I will never forget watching those students play their hearts out for Mr. Bell.
 They played beautifully and it brought tears to my eyes.
 No where else would these children had the opportunity to learn and play.
 I'm sure it's a memory they will never, never forget.
 I know I won't.

 I continue to support this organization and am glad that there are people and organizations who understand the importance of the arts in children's lives and bring opportunities to experience music to schools where music, dance and art programs are cut from the curriculum.

 It has been a great pleasure to make gifts to this organization for many years.
 Board members and staff are so devoted to their mission, and their passion is contagious.
 Knowing the wonderful impact they have on the children in their programs is so heartwarming.